 The base route structure in the Study Area is designed to provide a variety of transportation needs.
 The overall structure is both radial, that is oriented to downtown St. Paul and/or Minneapolis, and a grid of cross-town routes perpendicular to the radial routes.
-These cross-town routes are spaced about 1-2 miles apart and extend into the suburban areas to the north and to the Highland area of St. Paul on the south and Minneapolis neighborhoods east of downtown.
+These crosstown routes are spaced about 1-2 miles apart.
+Crosstown routes in St. Paul extend north and south though crosstown routes in Minneapolis extend east and west.
 To the north of University Avenue, most of these routes extend to the Roseville area where they terminate at Rosedale Shopping Center at the transit center located there.
 Rosedale Transit Center is a timed-transfer focal point where eight local routes connect.